19hours/sg-statutes/Acts/Bankruptcy Act.md

 [37/99]

-(7) The composition or scheme shall not be binding on the creditors unless the bankruptcy order to which it relates is annulled under section 95A.
+(7) The composition or scheme shall not be binding on the creditors unless the bankruptcy order to which it relates is discharged or annulled under section 95A.

 [37/99]

+[Act 21 of 2015 wef 01/08/2016]

 (8) For the purposes of this section, “special resolution” means —